Fleny113/EndpointMapper/README.md

 need to add to the `.AddSwaggerGen()` call the registration of Security Definition and if you use the ASP.NET `[Authorize]` attribute you may also need to add some code to detect the attribute and add the requirement

-EndpointMapper provides you an operation filter to add those requirements automatically when it detects the `[Authorize]` attribute, if you manually check for authentication using a Filter or something else then this is not needed, and you will need something else to add the requirements
+EndpointMapper.OpenApi provides you an operation filter to add those requirements automatically when it detects the `[Authorize]` attribute, if you manually check for authentication using a Filter or something else then this is not needed, and you will need something else to add the requirements